rafaelcmonteiro/funfic_generator/README.md

 - "Now, make it as if were a terror history"

 After you receive the answer, you can store it in a file, and that will do.

+## Next Steps

+The next, will be the heavier part of the job.
+- Interact with any source of movie names can be MDBAPI or MovieDB.
+- Get a JSON with the best movies of all time, you can make a code to get that list from the API, or just set a list by yourself.
+- Show a sample HTML with the list of movies and redirect it, when a name is clicked, to a page with a random generated funfic by chart GPT.

+After that feel free to create more...

 ## Frameworks and Tools